abhishek-sharma06/online-exam-system/README.md

 # Exam System — Simple Guide

 This is a small website to give and take online exams.
 It is written in PHP and made to run on a local server like XAMPP.
-This guide uses very easy words so anyone can understand — even a 5th grader.

 ## What is it?
 - A place where teachers (admins) make tests.